ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 and solid precipitation, which are added to yield total liquid precipitation :math:`q_{rain}`  and solid precipitation :math:`q_{sno}` .
+However, in CLM5, the atmosphere's partitioning into liquid and solid precipitation is ignored.
+Instead, CLM repartitions total precipitation using a linear ramp.
+For most landunits, this ramp generates all snow below :math:`0 \textdegree C`, all rain above :math:`2 \textdegree C`, and a mix of rain and snow for intermediate temperatures.
+For glaciers, the end points of the ramp are :math:`-2 \textdegree C` and :math:`0
+\textdegree C`, respectively.
+Changes to the phase of precipitation are accompanied by a sensible heat flux (positive or negative) to conserve energy.

 :sup:`3`\ There are 14 aerosol deposition rates required depending on species and affinity for bonding with water; 8 of these are dust